monicaleep/TetrisClone/readme.md

 - [ ] display next piece on LHS
 - [ ] more points for multiple rows cleared
 - [ ] timer at the bottom
+- [ ] assign colors to the different pieces